Take the quiz: can you guess these famous landmarks?

 These are the windows of…

-A landmark building in New York City, this 102-storey skyscraper was the world's tallest building for almost four decades, before it was surpassed by the World Trade Center's North Tower in 1970.
+A landmark building in the US, this 102-storey skyscraper was the world's tallest building for almost four decades, before it was surpassed by the World Trade Center's North Tower in 1970.

 Matej Kastelic/Shutterstock